progrium/ginkgo/README.md

 Fork, write code+tests, pass tests, send pull request.

 We highly recommend using branches for all features / issues and then squashing it into a single commit in your master before issuing a pull request.
-It's actually quite easy [using merge/reset](http://j.mp/vHLUoa).
+It's actually quite easy using [merge and reset](http://j.mp/vHLUoa).

 ## Authors